courseKA/FinalProject_JarcomputersLenovo/README.md

 FinalProject_JarcomputersLenovo
-This project is a Python-based application designed to scrape and display laptop specifications from the Lenovo website.
+This project is a Python-based application designed to scrape and display laptop specifications from the Jarcomputers website.
 It features a graphical user interface (GUI) built with PyQt5 and utilizes MySQL for data storage.

 Table of Contents

-Project Overview
+A. Project Overview

-Features
+1. Features

-Installation
+2. Installation

-Usage
+3. Usage

-Project Structure
+4. Project Structure

-Technologies Used
+5. Technologies Used

+6. Extensibility

-License
+7. License

-Project Overview
+A. Project Overview

 The application allows users to browse and filter Lenovo laptop specifications.
-It scrapes data from Lenovo's official website and stores it in a MySQL database.
+It scrapes data from Jarcomputers official website and stores it in a MySQL database.
 The GUI provides an intuitive interface for users to interact with the data.

-Features
+1. Features

-Web Scraping: Extracts laptop specifications from Lenovo's official website.
+Web Scraping: Extracts laptop specifications from Jarcomputers official website.

 GUI Interface: Built with PyQt5 for a user-friendly experience.